A very special day is quickly approaching … Grandparents Day, which falls on Sunday, Sept. 9, this year!

 I remember walking with her to pick blueberries, strawberries, and blackberries.
 She would show me how to make these wonderful berries into jam.
 I still tear up when thinking of my grandpa, who passed away when I was in my early teens.
 He was such a special man, so kind and caring.
 He always brought me a chocolate bar (which I actually did not like, but he did not know this!).
 I was still happy when he handed me the candy though because it was a special treat from him… just for me!

-I’ve also had the pleasure to meet many grandparents in the 18 years since founding Motherhood Center.
+I’ve also had the pleasure to meet many grandparents in the 18 years since the founding of Motherhood Center.
 Several grandparents play a very active role at MHC, participating in classes and coming in for special events.
 Many other grandparents only come in every now and then, when they are visiting their family from out of town.
 These grandparents have expressed their thanks time and again for offering a safe haven for their son or daughter to make the transition into parenthood.
 In many ways, MHC acts as a surrogate grandparent for these families because grandparents who live out of town are able to offer support to their families by hiring a nanny or babysitter through Motherhood Center.

 Motherhood Center offers a Grandparents Refresher Newborn Care Class, to bring expectant grandparents up-to-date on the latest research and changes related to childcare.
 This class covers topics such as putting a child to sleep on his or her back instead of stomach and when to introduce solids to an infant.
 This class has been so popular; it has been full or nearly full every time we’ve offered it!